 Duncan and the Chemainus murals

 Duncan, the heart of the Cowichan Region, is a very walkable, people-friendly community that invites you to come, stay a while and enjoy the ambience.
 Its downtown features heritage buildings, and small, exquisite shops and restaurants catering to all tastes.
-Enjoy the cultural comings and goings in the busy City Square or tour the world’s largest collection of 38 outdoor totems.
-Purchase one of the famous Cowichan sweaters.
+Enjoy the cultural comings and goings in the busy City Square or tour the world’s largest collection of outdoor totems.
+Maybe purchase a beautiful and practical Cowichan sweater.

 Chemainus “The Little Town that Did” is ten minutes north of Duncan.
 Think of an outdoor art gallery with over 40 large murals and many statues presenting the living history of this little town with a history in forestry.
 Browse through the boutiques, gift shops and antique stores.
 The Chemainus Theatre has a very high reputation for the quality of its productions.